-Although the term peer assessments can be abstract, the overarching sense in which researchers and educators use this term suggests a two-way, reciprocal learning activity which is mutually beneficial and involves the sharing of knowledge, ideas, and experience between participants (Boud, Cohen, & Sampson, 2014).
-By allowing the students to use peer assessment, there are increased possibilities for students to engage in reflection and collaboratively explore of ideas (Boud, Cohen, & Sampson, 1999).
+Although the term "peer assessments" can be abstract, the overarching sense in which researchers and educators use this term suggests a two-way, reciprocal learning activity which is mutually beneficial and involves the sharing of knowledge, ideas, and experience between participants (Boud, Cohen, & Sampson, 2014).
+By allowing the students to use peer assessment, there are increased possibilities for students to engage in reflection and collaboratively explore ideas (Boud, Cohen, & Sampson, 1999).
 In addition to these motives, researchers have also argued that peer learning and peer assessments may suit some students (i.e. women and minorities) more than the common individualized teaching and learning practices found in the traditional lecture or seminar course (Boud, Cohen, & Sampson, 1999; Chalmers & Volet, 1997; Slavin, 1995).

 Examples of Peer Assessment

 - Focuses on the end of a learning activity to determine whether predetermined objectives have been achieved.

 - One example is providing feedback on a rough draft of a paper prior to submission.

 - Occurs during the process of student learning activities.

 - It focuses on improving students' learning by providing rich and detailed qualitative feedback information about strengths and weaknesses.

 - Provide an example of a good peer review, either done within class or provide an online example with annotations.

 - Think about how you should assign the peers (i.e. have the students pick their groups; automatically assign groups through Canvas; form groups that enhance the peer's strengths and weaknesses, etc).